Nuitka/Nuitka-website/doc/doc/commercial.rst

    Click the buttons in the boxes above if Stripe payment works for you (bank transfer, credit card, SEPA debit charge, etc).

-   Alternatively Bitcoin and USDT crypto currency transfers are also acceptable, please read the details here `details here ....
-   <crypto.html>`__

 *************
  Limitations
 *************